 As with all multiple choice tests, there is more to strategy than simply trying to answer the question.
-Answer choices are gifts that we test-takers must take advantage of.
-Every effective test-taker must understand the strategies used to effectively eliminate wrong answer choices.
-These will help you save time, and more importantly, they may lead you to the correct answer even when you’re not too confident about the material.
+Answer choices are gifts that test-takers must take advantage of.
+Every effective test-taker must understand the strategies used to efficiently eliminate wrong answer choices.
+These will help you save time, and more importantly, they may lead you to the correct answer even when you’re not as confident about the material as you would like to be.

 Now, let’s look at some examples of problems that would benefit from these elimination strategies, and then we’ll properly solve them.